NovembreLab/feems/README.md

 is built on top of `FEEMS`, and is a method for representing long-range gene flow on a background migration surface estimated by `FEEMS`.
 Currently, `FEEMSmix` can only be installed via the `git clone` mechanism listed below.
 Upon publication of the manuscript detailing the method, `FEEMSmix` will be integrated into the `FEEMS` package and can be installed via pip or conda.

-The `FEEMSmix` method and software was developed by Vivaswat Shastry and John Novembre.
+The `FEEMSmix` method and software was developed by Vivaswat Shastry and John Novembre. for details on the method see our [preprint](https://doi.org/10.1101/2025.02.10.637386).

 #### Jump to [RUNNING `FEEMS`](https://github.com/VivaswatS/feems/blob/main/README.md#running-feems) to get started right away!